masamerc/git-scraping-playground/README.md

-# git-scrape-test
+# git-scraping-playground
-a repo for tesing git-scrape using github actions and MongoDB
+a repo for tesing git-scraping using github actions and MongoDB.

 ## Endpoints to use for testing:
 - https://api.github.com/users/Masamerc/repos